 Arrowhead is a designated National Historic Landmark.
 National Historic Landmarks are nationally significant historic places designated by the Secretary of the Interior because they possess exceptional value or quality in illustrating or interpreting the heritage of the United States.
 Fewer than 2,500 historic places in the U.S. bear this national distinction !

 It is now a house museum interpreting the life of the Melville family in the Berkshires.
 It is owned and operated by the Berkshire County Historical Society, a non-profit corporation.

-Guided tours and museum store.
+Regular guided tours and museum store from May thru October.
 Call for tour hours.

 - Address780 Holmes Rd.
 Pittsfield, MA 01201

 - CategoryEducational Programs-Lectures, Historic Houses & Landmarks, Historic Societies, Literary Heritage & Authors, Museums, National Historic Landmarks, Preservation-Town Historic-Sites, Sites & Programs for Families

 - By Housatonic Admin